ricmmartins/highly-available-scalable-wordpress-azure/README.md

 FLUSH PRIVILEGES;
 EOFMYSQL
 ```
 # Remove the firewall rule previously created to create the database from AZ CLI.
-(The access from the VMs to the database will use the private endpoint connection)
+As the access from VMs to the database will use the private endpoint connection, we don't need it anymore.
+Was required just to be able to connet to MySQL from AZ CLI and crate the Wordpress database.
 ```
 az mysql server firewall-rule delete --name AllowAll --resource-group $resourceGroupName --server-name $mysqlServerName -y
 ```
 # Generate cloud-init
+At this step the cloud-init will be generated to create the configuration inside the VMs and install required packages.
 ```
 cat <<EOF > cloud-init.txt
 #cloud-config